I have over 50 animated lanterns, which were made using tissue paper and various frames such as:

 - Optional wall charger ($13)

-Cost of purchasing electronic components locally or from Amazon is approximately: $60.50 to $73.50 plus tax
+Cost of purchasing electronic components is approximately: $63.50 to $70.50 plus tax + shipping

 Lantern consumables include: